ZeFish/Standard/content/dignity.md

 >
 > [Consequently] nothing in the Ciceronian notion of human dignity requires, or even leads naturally to, basic human rights.
 The proposition, for example, that “sensual pleasure” is “unworthy” of human dignity is less a thesis about what human beings are in a position to claim from one another by virtue of their dignity than it is an ethical standard to which we are to live up.
 (2017: 182–3; Cicero quotations cited in McCrudden 2008: 657, and Rosen 2012a: 12)

+::grid
+To be fair, Darwall’s critique hangs on two assumptions about the concept of dignity:
+---
-To be fair, Darwall’s critique hangs on two assumptions about the concept of dignity: (1) that a satisfactory account of dignity will involve a connection to, if not a grounding for, rights claims; and (2) that dignity is in no way an achievement.
+(1) that a satisfactory account of dignity will involve a connection to, if not a grounding for, rights claims; and
+---
+(2) that dignity is in no way an achievement.
 Both assumptions resonate strongly with contemporary moral-political talk of dignity.
+---
 Nevertheless, identifying these assumptions should remind us that we have not yet clearly formulated a concept of dignity.
 So, let us turn to that task.[^3]
+::end

 ## 2. Formulating Dignity